-- changes in blood pressure
+- Changes in blood pressure

-- skin reactions
+- Skin reactions

-- blood cell changes
+- Blood cell changes

-- breathing problems
+- Breathing problems

 Increased excitability or abnormal movements may occur after one dose of promethazine.
-If they do, consult your healthcare professional about using another medicine
+If they do, consult your healthcare professional about using another medicine.

 What Should I Tell My Healthcare Professional?

-- have narrow-angle glaucoma
+- Narrow-angle glaucoma

-- have an enlarged prostate
+- Enlarged prostate

-- have a stomach ulcer
+- A stomach ulcer

-- have a bladder blockage
+- Intestinal or bladder blockage

-- have liver problems
+- Heart or liver problems

-- have breathing or lung problems
+- Breathing or lung problems

-- are trying to become pregnant, are already pregnant, or are breast-feeding
+You should also tell you doctor if you drink alcohol or are trying to become pregnant, are already pregnant, or are breast-feeding.

 Are There Any Interactions With Drugs or Foods?

-- medicines that affect your brain, such as anti-anxiety medicine, sleeping pills, pain medicines, sedatives, narcotics, antidepressants or tranquilizers
+- Medicines that affect your brain, such as anti-anxiety medicine, sleeping pills, pain medicines, sedatives, narcotics, antidepressants or tranquilizers

-- medicines called anticholinergics
+- Medicines called anticholinergics